International Forum of Allergy & Rhinology

 International Forum of Allergy & Rhinology is a monthly peer-reviewed medical journal covering the study of allergy and otorhinolaryngology.
 It was established in 2011 and is published by Wiley-Blackwell on behalf of the American Rhinologic Society and the American Academy of Otolaryngic Allergy.
 It is the official journal of both societies.
-The editor-in-chief is David W. Kennedy (University of Pennsylvania Health System).
-According to the Journal Citation Reports, the journal has a 2018 impact factor of 2.521, ranking it 9th out of 42 journals in the category "Otorhinolaryngology".
+The editor-in-chief is Timothy L. Smith (Oregon Health and Science University).
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 6.8, ranking it 1st (alongside Rhinology) out of 41 journals in the category "Otorhinolaryngology".